Brewer219/ticket-lifecycle/README.md

 ## <h5>TICKET TRIAGING AND ESCALTION SIMULATION</h5>
 - Objective: Triage the ticket and escalate it to the SysAdmin department.
 - Instructions:
-  1. Log  in as Sam.
+  1. Log  in as Samuel.
   2. Update the ticket's priority to "Emergency" with the note:
       - "Called Joann and confirmed all teller systems have been down since lunch."